mple06/employee-tracker/README.md

 ## Description

 Employee Tracker is a content management system aplication using command lines.
-The application has many used detailed below.
+The application has many uses detailed below.

     - View all departments
         - view departments and ID